XSEDE/CRI_Ansible/README.md

 CentOS 6 and 7, depending on demand / contributions, we may support other operating systems as well.

+## Install Ansible
+The included install_ansible.sh script will install ansible in a virtualenv in your $HOME, under ansible_env/ansible_source.

+To use, run
+`./install_ansible.sh`
+`source $HOME/ansible_env/ansible/bin/activate`
+`source $HOME/ansible_env/ansible_source/hacing/env-setup`

 ## Ansible role for installing Globus Connect Server

 This role automates the installation of Globus Connect Server (GCS).
-Currently, this works for CentOS 7; updating this for additional distros is a nice TODO.
+Currently, this works for CentOS and Ubuntu, though the Ubuntu version may not be quite up-to-date as of
+April 4, 2017.

 files/globus\_service.xml defines the necessary port ranges for GCS data transfer using firewalld; rich rules for Globus Online